About our text analysis data science software

 Unstructured text data is messy

-Data scientists working on text analytics know cleaning data can be time consuming.
+Data scientists working on text analytics and machine-learning know cleaning data can be time consuming.
 Users of DiscoverText build reusable custom machine classifiers or “sifters” to find the most (or least) relevant items before using other classifiers for sorting items into topic, sentiment, and other categories.
-DiscoverText combines hybrid data science methods (measurement, adjudication, iteration, replication) along with established e-discovery text analytics tools, to shorten a process that used to last weeks or months when words get sorted in spreadsheets.
-Our machine-learning sifters are created in hours or just a few minutes using crowdsourcing.
-We offer an API and support technical integrations with Twitter and SurveyMonkey.
+DiscoverText combines hybrid data science methods (ex., crowdsourcing, measurement, adjudication, iteration, replication, annotator ranking) along with established e-discovery and information retrieval text analytics tools, to shorten a process that used to last weeks or months when words get sorted in spreadsheets.
+Our machine-learning sifters are created in hours or even just a few minutes working alone or using crowdsourcing.
 Academics trust DiscoverText to help them do better and more transparent scientific research resulting in scholarly publications.
 Legal teams use our document redaction capability to remove names, metadata, email addresses, and other sensitive information to produce Bates-stamped and spreadsheet-indexed PDF collections.

 Humans and machines classify text